18 English Dog Breeds

 The easiest way to distinguish between the two is that Norwich terriers have pricked ears (like the steeple of Norwich cathedral) and Norfolk terriers have semi erect ears which are distinctly floppy looking.
 They were only split into two breeds in 1964 - hence they really are rather similar in everything other than ear carriage.

-Jack Russell Terrier and Parson Russell Terrier
+14. Jack Russell and Parson Russell Terriers

 Since Victorian times, England had been home to a strain of terriers known as Jack Russells.
 They were generally a mix of white and one or two other colours, could be short or long legged and rough or smooth coated.
 They were very popular, but not recognised under Kennel club rules.

 They originated from dogs bred by the Reverend John Russell (1795-1883) who was also instrumental in breeding lines of smooth fox terriers.
 After his death, enthusiasts kept the breed as close as they could to the Reverend's ideals until in 1990 the Kennel club formally recognised the breed and in 1999 settled on the name Parson Russell terrier to differentiate from the unregistered Jack Russell terriers throughout the country.